-In February 2004 the erection of an 10.000 tpa production line was completed for the manufacture of electrical grade magnesia powders destined for use in low temperature heating elements, using DBM as the main raw material.
-The line was a result of an agreement between UCM Group (now NICHE fused Hull) for the transfer of part of EGM production from Hull to Yerakini.
+In February 2004 the erection of a 10.000 tpa production line was completed for the manufacture of electrical grade magnesia powders destined for use in low temperature heating elements, using DBM as the main raw material.
+The line was a result of an agreement between UCM Group (now NICHE FUSED MAGNESIA Hull) for the transfer of part of EGM production from Hull to Yerakini.

 In December 2004, Grecian Magnesite's Turkish subsidiary Akdeniz acquired certain assets (calcination, beneficiation facilities and mining concessions from Comag Continental).

 Starting from 2006 modern and very efficient bag filters were installed at the kilns in order to supplement the existing electrostatic filters.
 Dust emissions are thus reduced to very low levels far below legal levels.
 Also, the partial use of biomass-fuel in all kilns was introduced successfully with significant techno-economical and environmental advantages.

 In 2007 Grecian Magnesite acquired 50% of the Holland based industrial minerals processor and trader Van Mannekus & Co B.V.